-Plenty of cross-output learning has been gained this June from our wealth of publications, while a wide range of events and fieldwork helped us to share and engage with others working actively in infrastructure resilience.
+Plenty of cross-output learning has been gained from our wealth of publications, while a wide range of events and fieldwork this past month helped us to share and engage with others working actively in infrastructure resilience.

 What are the key drivers of a change in practice to more resilient infrastructure?
 This question has been front of mind during May.